ProJensen/Microsoft-365-Lab/Lab02-User-Offboarding/README.md

 - Remove the user from assigned groups where appropriate
 - Review or remove the assigned Microsoft 365 license
 - Understand the importance of secure offboarding and access removal
-- Practice documentation using a real-world admin scenario

 ## Tools and Services Used
 - Microsoft 365 Admin Center